xlibre-debian/xlibre-server/CONTRIBUTING.md

    If additional reviewers gave their ack, a proper attribution header may be added.

-2. Commit messages should explain what's really done here and their headlines need a short an precise subject.
+2. Commit messages should explain what's really done here, and their headlines need a short and precise subject.
 See history for examples.

    Keep in mind that history is also a piece of documentation.

-3. Once release is out, bugfixes should be submitted separately, against the affected release branch(es) as well as master (so multiple pull requests)
+3. Once a release is out, bugfixes should be submitted separately, against the affected release branch(es) as well as master (so multiple pull requests)

 4. If new functions or types are introduced, these should be documented